ENDNOTES for 'The King James Only Debate: Can you Trust the Modern Scholars'?

 Chapter Eleven: "The Manuscript Vault"

-1. This chapter is a pioneered effort by the author not seen in other KJV titles and has limited endnotes, for each page contains the sources and actual manuscript evidence that is also available in full color pdf form after the book purchase.
-Click here at Free pdf (kjvdebate.com) for your free color pdf file.
+1. This chapter is a pioneered effort by the author not seen in other KJV titles and has limited endnotes, for each page contains manuscript evidence also available in color pdf form after the book purchase.
+Click here at Free pdf (kjvdebate.com) for your free pdf.
 In reading and evaluating the manuscript evidence for yourself, it is evident that text critical decisions are often made in advance according to ideology, presuppositions, and a bias against the Byzantine text form.
 The inconsistencies in this 'scientific' craft of textual criticism abound and can be found in hundreds of other examples aside from these 25 exhibits.
 We as Bible believers must "keep that (God's perfectly preserved Word) which is committed to thy trust, avoiding profane and vain babblings, and oppositions of science falsely so called" (I Timothy 6:20) KJV.
 Fair Warning!

 3. When it comes to reconstructing ancient papyri such as p64 and others, it is obvious a lot of guess work and speculation is involved, and often times decisions are made as long as they contradict the KJV reading and/or the Byzantine and Greek Textus Receptus text.